snimu/snimu.github.io/_posts/2025-08-11-modded-nanogpt-lambdas.md

 This is for the code as of August 9th, 2025, corresponding to [this record log](https://github.com/KellerJordan/modded-nanogpt/blob/master/records/042225_GPT2Medium_Record8/075_640429f2-e726-4e83-aa27-684626239ffc.txt).
 You can find the code [here](https://github.com/snimu/modded-nanogpt-experiments/tree/main/experiments/00001-lambdas).
 If you have any feedback or ideas, I'd love to hear it on [this Twitter post](https://x.com/omouamoua/status/1954968887763628306).

-UPDATE: I have unfortunately mixed up the labels of `x_lambda` and `x0_lambda`, which completely changes my analysis of the [x0-lambdas section](#x0-lambdas).
+UPDATE 2025-08-12: I have unfortunately mixed up the labels of `x_lambda` and `x0_lambda`, which completely changes my analysis of the [x0-lambdas section](#x0-lambdas).
 I'm very sorry; I hate being a source of misinformation.
 The article has been updated: I have changed the x0 section completely, but only made small edits to the other two sections.

 <details>
 <summary>Expand this part to see the original article in full.</summary>